juju/concurrency-limiter/README.md

 Assume you need to connect to many different WebSocket servers, or retrieve many resources concurrently at the same time.
-Any asynchronous operation can be started easily with JavaScript, but when too many of them could potentially be executed at the same time it's usually a good idea to limit their number in order to avoid resource consumption on the browser or the node instance.
+Any asynchronous operation can be started easily with JavaScript, but when too many of them could potentially be executed at the same time it's usually a good idea to limit their number to avoid resource consumption on the browser or the node instance.

-Limiting the number of concurrent asynchronous tasks running is exactly the goal of concurrency-limiter.
+Limiting the number of concurrent asynchronous tasks running is the goal of concurrency-limiter.

 ## Getting started